mikependon/RepoDB.NET/pages/features/repositories.md

 # Repositories

-A `repository` is a software design pattern and practice in which it is being implemented as an additional layer between your application and your database.
+A repository is a software design pattern and practice in which it is being implemented as an additional layer between your application and your database.
 It is being represented as a class object within the application.
 Through repository, you are managing how the data is being manipulated from/to the database.

-In the repository, we usually add the basic database operations (i.e.: [Insert](/operation/insert), [Delete](/operation/delete), [Update](/operation/update) and etc).
-But, we also place the advance operations (i.e.: `GetTotalOrdersByMonth` or `RecalculateCustomerOrdersByDateRange`).

-The code within your application is using the repository object instead of directly accessing the database.
-Those allow the developers to follow the correct chain-of calls and reusability when it comes to data-accessibility.
+In the repository, we usually add the basic database operations (i.e.: [Insert](/operation/insert), [Delete](/operation/delete), [Update](/operation/update) and etc), but, here we also place the relevant advance operations usable within the application.
+Then, all the code in your application that fetches or pushes a data into the database is using this object instead of directly accessing the database.
+Thus allowing the developers to follow the correct chain-of calls and reusability when it comes to the data accessibility.

 #### Type of Repositories